In this insight we outline the meaning and effect of ‘manifest error’ and discuss a case that highlights these issues in detail.

 “certification or determination by a Finance Party of a rate or amount under any Finance Document is, in the absence of manifest error, conclusive evidence of the matters to which it relates.”

 Most people think of ‘manifest error’ as meaning something obvious.
 But how obvious does it need to be and obvious from what – the certificate itself or from other information the parties have?
 The decision of Amey Birmingham Highways v Birmingham City Council EWCA Civ 264 highlights these issues and the meaning of ‘manifest error’ in detail.

 At the crux of the case was a series of milestone certificates issued by an independent certifier under the contract.
 The court was asked to consider whether these could be set aside for ‘manifest error’.

-Birmingham City Council (Council) entered into an agreement with Amey Birmingham Highways (Amey) that Amey would maintain and manage the Birmingham’s road and street lighting network.
-The contract was the largest of its kind in the UK at the time and was worth £2.7 billion.
+Birmingham City Council (the Council) entered into an agreement with Amey Birmingham Highways (Amey) that Amey would maintain and manage Birmingham’s road and street lighting network.
+The contract was the largest of its kind in the UK at the time and was worth £2.7bn.

 The road network was linked to a digital system which, as both parties were aware, mainly contained hypothetical figures based on the ‘national average’ and did not contain specific data obtained through detailed observation of the road network.

 Under the contract Amey was required to update the data on the system with more accurate survey data, which would have been obtained relatively easily through carrying out the work required.
 The maintenance of the road network would then be based on that up-to-date data.

 A few years into the agreement the Council noticed that areas of road and footpath were being left untouched, and were falling into disrepair.
 Amey was challenged for failing to undertake the work required under the contract.

 Amey’s understanding of the contract was that there was no requirement to update the data contained on the digital system, or to maintain sections of the road network for which no up-to-date data was available.